 You can’t spend money on everything.
 If you’re going to spend money on gaming, would it make sense to give up spending on something more important to feed your gaming habit?
 Figure out your budget—what bills you need to pay, etc.—and set a specific amount of money aside for your gaming needs each month.
 And then stick to it!

 There are several ways to pay for your games.
 And we recommend not using a credit card.

 You don’t want to add your credit card to your account!
 Why…?
 Because there’s no limit to how much you can—or will—spend!

-Some people deliberately add their credit card to their (gaming) account, so credits can be uploaded instantly and you won’t lose your high score or position in a level… OUCH, that adds up!!!
+Some people deliberately add their credit card to their (gaming) account so that credits can be uploaded instantly and you won’t lose your high score or position in a level.
+Ouch, that adds up!!!

-Credit card companies love emotional gamers because you often spend more without thinking!
+Credit card companies love passionate gamers because you often spend more without thinking!
 Before you know it, you wreck your budget and are on track for uncontrollable debt or a credit card crash!

 Pre-pay your gaming habit instead!

-If you honestly believe that you can’t control your gaming impulses, or just want to play it safe, loading your monthly gaming budget to a single pre-paid or to a debit card specifically designated to that gaming purpose can make sense.
-This way, you will never spend more than you budgeted for!
+If you honestly believe that you can’t control your gaming impulses, or want to play it safe, loading your monthly gaming budget to a single pre-paid or to a debit card specifically designated to that gaming purpose can make sense.
+This way, you will never spend more than what you budgeted!

 Are there differences in pre-paid cards?
 Well, is there any difference between having $10 or $100 in your pocket?
 Some pre-paid cards are pretty fair to you.
 Some are downright rip-offs.
-If you’re going to get a prepaid, make sure it is a good one.
+If you’re going to get a pre-paid card, make sure it is a good one.